UltiMafia/Ultimafia/README.md

 3. Open a pull request on the master branch of this repository
 4. Perform a final test on the main site after merge into master

-## Running the site on codespaces
-### If you are a beginner, please follow [the easy setup guide](/docs/setup-EZ-guide.md) and ask in [Discord](https://discord.gg/gFffU5cK8n) if you are stuck at any step.

 ## Running the site locally

-#### -OBSOLETE- This is for running your own development environment locally.
-You can still use this if you'd like by following the old [beginner's guide](/docs/setup-beginner-guide.md), but the easiest way is now the docker guide linked above.
+> If you are a beginner, please follow [this beginner guide](/docs/setup-beginner-guide.md) and ask in [Discord](https://discord.gg/gFffU5cK8n) if you are stuck at any step.

 #### Prerequisites

-1. Install node.js, and set the version to `v14.16.0`.
+1. Install node.js, and set the version to `v14.15.1`.

 2. Install MongoDB and Redis and run them as services.
-You can refer to [this guide](/docs/setup-mongo-redis-docker.md) for setting up MongoDB and Redis via Docker.
+If using Windows, install Memurai instead of Redis.
+You can refer to [this guide](/docs/setup-mongo-redis-docker.md) for setting up MongoDB and Redis via docker.

 3. Clone your forked repository.
 Replace "UltiMafia" with your github username.